Luke Campbell: Mayoralty

 In the weeks following his election as mayor, Campbell attended a meeting of the Mayoral Council for England, where it was also announced that he had joined the White Rose Partnership of mayors in Yorkshire.
 He also broke ranks with the leadership of Reform UK to co-found The Great North, a cross-party partnership of elected mayors in Northern England focussing on economic investment and green energy investment, despite Reform UK's opposition to green energy, describing it as a "fantastic opportunity" for Hull and East Yorkshire to work with the rest of the North "on transport and other major infrastructure projects".
 However, in June 2025, Campbell announced his departure from the White Rose Partnership, stating that he disagreed with the other mayors, all from the Labour Party, on net-zero targets.
 Campbell said he supported investment into green energy and clean air but could not support net-zero targets, stating that they caused high energy bills.

+In March 2026, Campbell was criticised by the local press for failing to attend the two most recent meetings of the Mayoral Council for England.

 Personal life

 Campbell was born in Hull and supports local football team Hull City.
-He has three sons with his wife Lynsey Kraanen who is a model.
+He has three sons with his wife Lynsey Kraanen, a model, whom he married in 2015.
 Campbell has a notable boxing heritage, with his grandfather having been an Irish boxing champion.
 Many of Campbell's relatives still live in Ireland.

-In the media

-In December 2012 it was announced that Campbell would take part in ITV's Dancing on Ice series 8 which started on 6 January 2013, skating with professional Jenna Smith.
-He reached the final of Dancing On Ice 2013 with Beth Tweddle and Matt Lapinskas.